lehcode/n8n-deploy/docs/index.md

 - **Database-First Management**
   - SQLite as the single source of truth for workflow metadata
-  - Efficient workflow tracking, management, and versioning
+  - Efficient workflow management, metadata organization, and versioning

 - **Remote Server Integration**
   - Seamless push/pull operations with n8n servers